Embed Inc PIC Programmers Host Protocol Specification

 trip response overhead, such as the USB.
 The additional possible

-unused bits sent cause no harm when the communication bandwidth is
+unused bits cause no harm when the communication bandwidth is

 significantly higher than the readback speed from the target PIC,